qbi11y/update-carbon/README.md

 Use your favorite text editor to open the .plist file.<br/>
 Locate the string tag that is looking for a path and paste the copied path in place.<br/>
 Save, you may have to give your login password<br/>
+Locate the path to your carbon-design-kit folder and copy that.<br/>
+Use your favorite text editor to open the .sh file.<br/>
+Follow instructions in file<br/>
 Move back to your terminal<br/>
 Type: sudo mv com.ibm.design.checkForUpdates.plist /Library/LaunchAgents<br/>
 You will have to give your login password<br/>